Skip to main content

 The new site introduces a series of user-focused enhancements that make Alison’s recipes more accessible, practical, and enjoyable to use.
 Readers can now toggle between metric and imperial units, a small but meaningful upgrade for her global audience.
 The site also supports recipe favoriting, allowing visitors to save their favorite dishes locally within their browser, creating a more personalized experience without requiring an account or login.

 For those who prefer a physical copy in the kitchen, a print-friendly layout removes unnecessary media and formats the recipe cleanly, eliminating the need for Alison’s team to manually generate PDFs.
 We also implemented structured metadata across all recipe pages, which enables fans to import content into third-party cooking and organization apps.
-Each of these touches was designed to reflect the care, clarity, and ease that define Alison’s brand.

 Alison’s new site is a long-term foundation for editorial publishing, audience growth, and creative independence.
-As her offerings expand from books and tours to videos and pop-ups, her platform is ready to evolve with her.